 Mexico Hurricane Relief

-March 2024 – April 2025
+March 2024 – August 2025

-Last updated: April 2025
+Last updated: June 2025

 All Hands and Hearts (AHAH) launched its hurricane relief efforts in Mexico in late 2023 in response to Hurricane Otis.
 That program, now complete, focused on immediate relief and early recovery efforts in Acapulco, Guerrero.
 In April 2025, we began a new phase of work responding to Hurricane John, which struck the coastal region of Oaxaca in September 2024.
-This four-month effort centers on improving educational infrastructure across two primary schools that sustained significant damage.
+This four-month effort centers on improving educational infrastructure across two primary schools and two kindergartens that sustained significant damage.
 Our goal is to restore safe and healthy learning environments for hundreds of students and teachers who have been navigating unsafe school conditions in the months following the storm.

 DONATE